+Copyright © 2014 Pearson Canada Inc.

-R&D is a(n) \\\\\.
+R&D is a(n)

 A) associated company

 B) joint venture

-C) special purpose entity
+C) structured entity

 D) passive investment

+Answer: C

+Page Ref: 32-33

+Learning Obj.: 2.1

+Difficulty: Easy

-- 5) What is securitization? - A) It is the process of issuing long-term debt for financing. - B) It is the process of issuing preferred and common shares for financing. - C) It is the process of transferring long-term liabilities to a special purpose entity. - D) It is the process of transferring receivables to a special purpose entity and issuing bonds to finance those receivables.
+- 5) What is securitization? - A) It is the process of issuing long-term debt for financing. - B) It is the process of issuing preferred and common shares for financing. - C) It is the process of transferring long-term liabilities to a structured entity. - D) It is the process of transferring receivables to a structured entity and issuing securities to finance those receivables.